Consumer edition active

 Over-the-Counter Cough and Cold Treatments for Children

 Children are particularly likely to get coughs and colds, and symptoms of these disorders may make them very uncomfortable.
 Parents and caregivers understandably want to relieve symptoms and help children feel better.
-However, there have only been limited studies in children younger than 4 years of the effectiveness and safety of products to treat coughs and colds.

 Caregivers should be sure to use only products formulated for the child's age and weight.

-Older People
+Older Adults

-Older people may be more susceptible to the possible side effects of antacids.
+Older adults may be more susceptible to the possible side effects of antacids.
 Antacids that contain aluminum are more likely to cause constipation, and antacids that contain magnesium are more likely to cause diarrhea and dehydration.

 Recognizing Sedating Antihistamines

-Many different types of over-the-counter products (such as cold and allergy remedies, motion sickness drugs, and sleep aids) contain antihistamines.
+Many different types of over-the-counter products (such as cold and allergy remedies, motion sickness medications, and sleep aids) contain antihistamines.
 Many antihistamines (that is, sedating antihistamines) decrease alertness and have many other side effects, and they may be dangerous for people with certain disorders.
 Consequently, being able to identify which products contain these antihistamines is useful.
 OTC antihistamines are listed under active ingredients on the package.
 Antihistamines that have such side effects include the following:

-1. Phenindamine
+1. BrompheniramineBrompheniramine

-2. Pheniramine
+2. ChlorpheniramineChlorpheniramine

 Pregnant and Breastfeeding Women